berachain/swe-guidelines/README.md

     cargo install mdbook
 ```

-Then you can run:
+Then you can serve the book on `http://localhost:3000`:
 ```
-    mdbook build
+    mdbook serve
 ```

-and your `mdbook` should be created in `book/index.html`.